Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Robust convex MPC for manipulators

-This result applies given the convex steady-state manifold, the strictly convex quadratic cost, the fact that steady-states are the interior of the (tightened) constraints with $\epsilon>0$, and controllability of $(\matA,\matB)$ with $\NrHorizon\geq 2$. \end{proof} Notably, Theorem~\ref{thm:robust_MPC} relies only on convex optimization, provides robustness guarantees for uncertain nonlinear manipulators, accounts for velocity/acceleration dependence of the model error, and provides a larger region of attraction.\footnote{ Suppose $c=0$, i.e., the uncertainty in gravity~\eqref{eq:me_c} is negligible.
-Then, any steady-state $\x(0)\in\setX\ominus\setE(\epsilon)$ is a feasible initial condition of the MPC~\eqref{eq:mpc}. }
+This result applies given the convex steady-state manifold, the strictly convex quadratic cost, the fact that steady-states are the interior of the (tightened) constraints with $\epsilon>0$, and controllability of $(\matA,\matB)$ with $\NrHorizon\geq 2$. \BW{Thus, $\xNom^\star_0$ converges to $\xGoal$ and $\x(k)$ converges to $\xGoal\oplus\setE(\delta_f)$.} \end{proof} Notably, Theorem~\ref{thm:robust_MPC} relies only on convex optimization, provides robustness guarantees for uncertain nonlinear manipulators, accounts for velocity/acceleration dependence of the model error, and provides a larger region of attraction.\footnote{ \BW{Given~\eqref{eq:origin_in_tightened_constraints}, any steady-state $\x(0)\in\setX\ominus\setE(\epsilon+\delta_f)$ is a feasible initial condition of the MPC~\eqref{eq:mpc}.
+Furthermore, in case the uncertainty in gravity and the discretization error is small, we get $c\approx 0, \delta_f\approx 0$.
+With $\epsilon\approx 0$ this implies that any steady-state in the constraints is a feasible initial condition.} }